jtescher/jtescher.github.io/_drafts/basic-rails-api-caching.md

 Conditional GET
 ---------------

-Another option is using etags to know what version of the resource the client has last seen and returning a HTTP `304 Not Modified` response if the resource has not changed.
+Another option is using Etags or Last-Modified times to know what version of the resource the client has last seen and returning a HTTP `304 Not Modified` response with no content if the resource has not changed.

-To set this up in a controller you can either use the [fresh_when](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-fresh_when) or [stale?] methods.
+To set this up in a controller you can either use the [fresh_when](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-fresh_when) or [stale?](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) methods.
 Here is an example using the `fresh_when` method.

 ```ruby
 class ProductsController < ApplicationController